 - Mild perfume-free soap.

-Leather bags are susceptible to absorbing grease & oils; therefore, you should only use the recommended cleaning products.
+Leather bags are susceptible to absorbing grease & oils therefore, you should only use the recommended cleaning products & never touch your leather product straight after you've moisturized your hands.
 Before you use any cleaning products on your bag, wipe the exterior surface with a damp white cotton cloth.
-But be careful not to use too much water because leather takes time to dry.
+But be careful not to use too much water because, like most things leather takes time to dry.

 Apply a cleaner specifically made for leather.